 Green walls provide a soothing backdrop for Petravic’s custom-built display rail of personal mementos.

 The couple nearly doubled their space by adding a bathroom, playroom and family room in what once was an unfinished basement.
 There they brought in matte-brown tiles in a larger size for the floor — a practical choice for a family with a toddler and two large, black, Newfoundland dogs.
 Avocado-green paint brightens the walls; sea-green Heath tile gives the bathroom an otherworldly, undersea feel.

 Heath tile, in two shades of glossy and matte sea green, has natural color variation that gives the downstairs bathroom depth.

 The couple’s cozy attic bedroom has a billion-dollar view of Sausalito harbor.

 Just outside the kitchen’s back door, the terrace has a built-in tiled counter that houses a grill, sink and ethanol fireplace.
 In the newly terraced yard, rust-orange tile benches are brilliant against the poured-concrete raised beds and bluestone pavers.

 For local Cottages in the Atlanta Region, to make into your own Paradise on Earth, contact Your Guy for That, Dustin Drabot!

 This entry was posted on Friday, March 1st, 2013 at 11:26 am. and is filed under Atlanta, Atlanta Beltline, College Park, East Point, Feed, Fort McPherson, Fulton County, Hapeville, Homepage, Metro Atlanta, Real Estate, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.